redis/redis-om-node/README.md

 # Using RedisJSON

-By default, Redis ŌM stores your entities in Hashes.
+By default, Redis OM stores your entities in Hashes.
 But if your using [RedisJSON][redis-json-url], you can instead choose to sotre your entites as JSON.
 It works exactly the same as using Hashes, but when you defined you schema, you pass in an option telling it to use JSON:

 ```javascript
 let schema = new Schema(Album, {